 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Fort Worth, Texas is the 19th largest city in America, but it feels more like a small town.
-It is a laid-back, family-friendly city that is the perfect location for a family vacation.
+Fort Worth, Texas is a large city with a laid-back, family-friendly, small town feel.
+And it is the perfect location for a family vacation.
 One of the gems of Fort Worth is the zoo.
 It is consistently ranked as one of the top 10 zoos in America.
-If you visit Fort Worth with kids, you must go to the zoo.
-This is my review of Fort Worth Zoo.
+The Fort Worth Zoo is a must-do for families.
+Read on to find out why!

 The Fort Worth Zoo is located in the heart of the city.
 It is nestled into a small area between the TCU campus on one side and the trendy 7th Street area on the other.
 It is also just a stone’s throw away from downtown Fort Worth and the popular Magnolia neighborhood.
-This all makes its location extremely convenient to get to, but also makes it easy to get to restaurants and hotels after your visit.
+This makes its location extremely convenient.

-The good news about this is that finding a parking spot at the zoo, even on the busiest days, should be no problem for you.
+The good news about parking: finding a parking spot at the zoo, even on the busiest days, should be no problem.
 The bad news is that if you get there during late morning or early afternoon on a busy day, you will probably have to walk a bit to get to the entrance, but at least it will be free!
-I recommend getting to the zoo when it opens at 10:00, or even a little bit before in order to get a close parking spot.

 Hours of Operation and Price of Admission